RJPearson94/terraform-provider-twilio/docs/resources/serverless_build.md

 - `service_sid` - The service SID associated with the build
 - `asset_version` - A `asset_version` block as documented below.
 - `function_version` - A `function_version` block as documented below.
-- `triggers` - A map of key-value pairs which can be used to determine if changes have occurred and a redeployment is necessary.
+- `triggers` - A map of key-value pairs which can be used to determine if changes have occurred and redeployment is necessary.
 - `dependencies` - Map of dependencies to be included in the build
 - `status` - The current status of the build job
 - `date_created` - The date in RFC3339 format that the build was created